 GP registrar orientation into the NTGPE training program includes an introduction to Aboriginal culture in the NT.
-This one day orientation delivered by the cultural education team is a valuable starting point for you in your training journey.
+This one-day orientation delivered by the cultural education team is a valuable starting point for GP registrars in their training journey.

 - Cultural Immersion Camps

 Due to the unfolding situation concerning Coronavirus (COVID-19) and in line with Northern Territory Government’s restrictions on travelling to remote communities, NTGPE advises that we are postponing our Cultural Immersion Camps.
 As always, our key priority is the health of our workforce and Aboriginal communities.
 Our team of Cultural Educators will continue to provide our successful cultural education curriculum and NTGPE will keep you informed of the status of the camps.

 Each year the cultural educators at NTGPE host Cultural Immersion Camps designed to further Aboriginal cultural understanding through a four-day immersion camp.
 Participants are taught Aboriginal culture, values and relationships in a relaxed, open environment.
 Camps are led by the NTGPE’s cultural educators and traditional owners of the lands where the camps are held.

 Salary and travel support for NTGPE GP registrars